Menu

 20-White Sands National Park

 Rain and snowfall from the neighboring mountains dissolved gypsum and brought it into the basin as the environment warmed.
-Selenite crystals formed as a result of further warming and drying of the lakes.
-The crystals, which had been broken up by strong winds, were then carried eastward by the wind.
+Selenite crystals formed due to further warming and drying of the lakes.
+The crystals, broken up by strong winds, were then carried eastward by the wind.

 21-Devils Tower National Monument (U.S)

-Devils Tower National Monument - Aerial View Of Devils Tower National Monument Against Sky During Sunset In Winter - Natural Attractions in USA - Planet Travel Advisor Devils Tower National Monument - Aerial View Of Devils Tower National Monument Against Sky During Sunset In Winter - Natural Attractions in USA The first U.S. national monument was designated in 1906 in north-easterly Wyoming nearby the Belle Fourche River and was known as Grizzly Bear Lodge.
+The first U.S. national monument was designated in 1906 in north-easterly Wyoming near the Belle Fourche River and was known as Grizzly Bear Lodge.
 An eroded volcanic intrusion has uncovered a natural rock tower, which is currently 2.1 square miles (5.4 square kilometers) in area.
 The tower's flat top and fluted sides cover 0.6 hectares of land.

 With an elevation of 5,112 feet above sea level, it stands 867 feet (264 meters) above the ground and 1,267 feet (386 meters) over the river valley.
 The tower was most likely created when molten rock was pushed upward and forced to spread out by a hard rock layer.
 Light grey and buff are the primary colors of this item.

 The top of the tower is covered in lichens, sage, moss, and grass.
-The tower's peak is home to chipmunks, birds, and a pine forest, a large prairie dog settlement may be found at the base of the tower.
+The tower's peak is home to chipmunks, birds, and a pine forest.
+A large prairie dog settlement may be found at the tower's base.

 22-Valley of Fire - Nevada State Parks